How to Get 100% Reliable WordPress Backups: Complete Guide

 - FTP: If your host doesn’t provide a control panel, then you can use FTP to download a copy of your website’s files.
 It is a little more time-consuming to do so though, and you will need an FTP client like FileZilla or Cyberduck to connect to your site.

-- Database backups: If you have cPanel access, click on phpMyAdmin to access your database.
+- phpMyAdmin: If you have cPanel access, click on phpMyAdmin to access your database.
 You will need your database login credentials, which are available in your wp-config file or your hosting account.
-To get database backups from phpMyAdmin, you can also access it directly from your browser.
+You can also get database backups by accessing phpMyAdmin directly from your browser.

 Why we strongly recommend against relying on manual backups